Editor's Note: This blog was originally published on June 27th, 2016. It was updated in March of 2019 to reflect updated information.

 AdWords agencies are like snowflakes - no two companies are quite the same.
 However, they fall into two general categories: some PPC agencies work by taking advantage of unsuspecting businesses, and others truly put their heart and soul into getting results for their clients.
 We call the former black hat agencies - check out these horror stories to learn more about bad practices.

 How do you know which type of agency you're working with?
-Here are ten questions you should be asking an agency before you sign ANY type of contract.
+We've put together ten questions you should be asking an agency before you sign ANY type of contract.

 Related: Free PPC Checklist